 Capricor leases space for its corporate offices pursuant to a lease that was originally effective for a two-year period beginning July 1, 2013 with an option to extend the lease for an additional twelve months.
 On May 25, 2016, Capricor entered into a Third Amendment to Lease (the "Third Lease Amendment") with The Bubble Real Estate Company, LLC.
-Under the terms of the Third Lease Amendment, the lease term extension commenced on July 1, 2016 and will end on December 31, 2018.
-The base rent increased to \$22,995 per month for the first twelve months of the term, commencing July 1, 2016, increased to \$23,915 per month for the second twelve months of the term, commencing July 1, 2017, and, thereafter, increased to \$24,872 per month for the remainder of the lease term, commencing July 1, 2018.
-The Company is currently in discussions with The Bubble Real Estate Company, LLC to extend the term of our current lease for an additional one-year period.
+Under the terms of the Third Lease Amendment, the lease term extension commenced on July 1, 2016 and was to end on December 31, 2018.
+The base rent increased to \$22,995 per month for the first twelve months of the term, commencing July 1, 2016, increased to \$23,915 per month for the second twelve months of the term, commencing July 1, 2016, increased to \$23,915 per month for the second twelve months of the term, commencing July 1, 2017, and, thereafter, increased to \$24,872 per month for the remainder of the lease term, commencing July 1, 2018.
+On January 11, 2019, Capricor entered into a Fourth Amendment to Lease (the "Fourth Lease Amendment") with The Bubble Real Estate Company, LLC.
+Under the terms of the Fourth Lease Amendment, the lease term extension commenced on January 1, 2019, and will end on December 31, 2019 with a base rent of \$25,867 per month.
+Effective April 1, 2019, the Company has agreed to deliver to the landlord an unconditional, irrevocable, transferrable letter of credit in the amount of \$232,803 to cover payments of rent for the remainder of the lease term.

 The Facilities Lease which Capricor entered into with CSMC is for a term of three years commencing June 1, 2014 and replaced the month-to-month lease that was previously in effect between CSMC and Capricor.
 The monthly lease payment under the Facilities Lease was \$15,461 per month for the first six months of the term and increased to \$19,350 per month for the remainder of the term.
 The amount of rent expense is subject to annual adjustments according to increases in the Consumer Price Index.
 The Facilities Lease expired on May 31, 2017 and transitioned to a month-to-month tenancy.
 On August 10, 2017, the Company and CSMC entered into the First Amendment to the Facilities Lease effective August 1, 2017 (the "First Amendment") pursuant to which the term of the Facilities Lease was extended for an additional 12-month period, and the Company was granted an option to further extend the term for an additional 12-month period thereafter through July 31, 2019.
 Under the First Amendment, the total monthly rent increased from \$19,350 to \$19,756.
 In addition, pursuant to the First Amendment, the premises covered by the Facilities Lease now also include the manufacturing facility currently being utilized by Capricor.
 In lieu of further increasing the monthly rental payment set forth in the First Amendment, the Company has also agreed to provide doses of CAP-1002 for use in CSMC's clinical trials for a negotiated amount of monetary compensation.
-Subsequent to June 30, 2018, the Company exercised its option to extend the term of the Facilities Lease with CSMC for an additional 12-month period through July 31, 2019 (see Note 10 - "Subsequent Events").
+On July 19, 2018, the Company exercised its option to extend the term of the Facilities Lease pursuant to which Capricor was granted two consecutive 1-year options to extend the term of the Facilities Lease pursuant to which Capricor was granted two consecutive 1-year options to extend the term of the Facilities Lease through July 31, 2021.
+Capricor entered into a Third Amendment to the CSMC Facilities Lease reducing the square footage of the leased premises, which resulted in a rent reduction of approximately \$4,000 per month which became effective March 1, 2019.